xorwow/ansible-vars/README.md

     - Changes to file metadata (permissions, ...) are not mirrored.
 - `ansible-vars` does not support files which are not (Jinja2) YAML dictionaries, except for limited support in these commands:
     - `edit`, `view` (without `--json` support), `encrypt`, `decrypt`, `is-encrypted`
-- When a vault is modified, all of its ciphers will change due to new salts, even if only one encrypted variable has been changed.

 ## Extension plans